Aratramba/design-manual/README.md

 ## Pages
 All `.md` files inside `options.pages` will be used as input.
 Markdown files in subdirectories will be rendered, but won't show up in the navigation.

-There are two types of pages you can generate.

-### Text page
-A basic text page looks something like this:
+A basic page looks something like this:

 ```markdown
 # Text page